2025–26 National League (ice hockey) season

-The 2025-26 National League season is the 88th season of Swiss professional ice hockey and the eighth season as the National League (NL).
+The 2025–26 National League season is the 88th season of Swiss professional ice hockey and the ninth season as the National League (NL).
 The ZSC Lions are the defending champion.

-4 teams from the NL are qualified for 2025-26 Champions Hockey League (CHL), those teams being the ZSC Lions, Lausanne HC, SC Bern, and EV Zug.
+Four teams from the NL qualified for 2025–26 Champions Hockey League (CHL), those teams being the ZSC Lions, Lausanne HC, SC Bern, and EV Zug.

-The teams did not change from the 2024-25 season as HC Ajoie won the relegation match against EHC Visp, the winner of the Swiss League.
+The teams did not change from the 2024–25 season as HC Ajoie won the relegation match against EHC Visp, the winner of the Swiss League (SL).